Please ensure Javascript is enabled for purposes of website accessibility

 • Once a tax bill or warrant is issued, it must be either paid in full or fully abated or some combination thereof.
 The criteria for abatement are very limited!
 (See 24 V.S.A. § 1535.)
 A town cannot "write-off" delinquent taxes — they must either be paid or abated in full.

-To insure proper credit all checks should be made payable to the Town of Groton, CDT and sent to the address below:
+To insure proper credit all checks should be made payable to the Town of Groton and sent to the address below:

 Collector of Delinquent Taxes